pinting/FreakShow/docs/Plot.md

 ### Until the ball

-_Music Part01 is looping at a calm part, at the first third of it_
+_Music Part01 is looping at a "calm" part, at the first third of it_

 When the protagonist reaches the city, the narrator speaks: